Louise M. Slaughter Rochester Station: Station layout

 The two floor station is 9,500 sqft.
 Designed to look like the original 1914 Bragdon station, it includes the 1914 station's original clock and plaques from both the 1914 station and 1882 station.
 Trains call at a single high-level center island platform serving one track in each direction for Amtrak, with two others on either side in each direction for freight traffic to pass by.
 The platform is connected to the station building via a tunnel underneath the tracks that is accessed by stairs, escalator and elevator.
 The station also contains two retail stands and many display boards.

 To the side of the station is future parking allocation for Greyhound and Trailways buses, which currently stop at a temporary facility across the street as part of a phase 2 plan to directly incorporate buses into the station.
 It was also built to accommodate proposed high-speed rail service.

 Bus connections

-The station is across the street from the Greyhound/Trailways station and phase 2 of the new station is to include the buses.
+The station is across the street from a temporary New York Trailways station.
+Phase 2 of the train station, which is awaiting funding, is to include a bus station for Trailways, Greyhound, FlixBus and Megabus.

-RGRTA service includes the 2 Clinton and the 3 Joseph, both of which go to the nearby RTS Transit Center.
+RTS service includes the 2 North Clinton and the 3 Joseph, both of which go to the nearby RTS Transit Center, approximately .4 mile south on Clinton Avenue, where numerous additional bus connections are available.